-Unfortunately many women are undiagnosed, incorrectly diagnosed and they can feel as if they are regularly in torment for a long time until their PMDD is recognised and treated.
-An example of misdiagnosis is a diagnosis of bi-polar disorder.
+Unfortunately, many women are undiagnosed, incorrectly diagnosed and they can feel as if they are regularly in torment for a long time until their PMDD is recognised and treated.
+An example of misdiagnosis is a diagnosis of bipolar disorder.
 This is because the cyclical nature of mood swings is a feature of both conditions but it fails to recognise the correlation between emotional lability and the menstrual cycle.
-The predictability of the changes in thoughts and feelings that is a key feature of PMDD and this raises the importance of tracking symptoms.
-Tracking symptoms provides information over time that may reveal a pattern, in this case the menstrual cycle.
+The predictability of the changes in thoughts and feelings is a key feature of PMDD and this raises the importance of tracking symptoms.
+Tracking symptoms provide information over time that may reveal a pattern, in this case, the menstrual cycle.
 Informed diagnosis leads to appropriate treatment, this means a woman will be treated for a severe problem with her endocrine system rather than a psychiatric illness.
 Sometimes it is your hormones.

 Brighton and Hove Psychotherapy is a collective of experienced psychotherapists, psychologists and counsellors working with a range of client groups, including fellow therapists and health professionals.
 If you would like more information, or an informal discussion please get in touch.
 Online therapy is available.